RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 J.F.
 Sebastian can run as a **stand-alone application** or as an **audio plugin** inside your DAW.
 When running as an audio plugin it works as an **audio effect** but effectively acts as a *bypass effect* for all the audio received in the input (i.e. it passes the input audio to the output and leaves it unaffected).
 The typical setup is to create a *MIDI/external instrument* track in your DAW which routes MIDI to the DDRM and receives the audio signal from DDRM.
 In that track J.F.
 Sebastian can be placed as an effect.

 The good side of loading J.F.
-Sebastian as a plugin is that it allows the DAW to control DDRM's parameters, enabling **parameter automtation** and any other sort of **modulation capabilities** offered by the DAW.
+Sebastian as a plugin is that it allows the DAW to control DDRM's parameters, enabling **parameter automation** and any other sort of **modulation capabilities** offered by the DAW.

 ### 2.2 MIDI configuration